 Some students may require small group intervention from a member of the support team to bridge a learning gap or to develop strategies to overcome a particular need.
-They may also access some support from a Learning Support Assistant in lessons.
+They may also access some support from a Learning Support Assistant in lessons in some lessons if appropriate.
 In addition, there may also be guidance and support sought form external agencies.
-Students who require support at this level will be identified on the register as K+ (formerly School Action Plus).

 For those students who have more complex needs and/or who may require more intensive and long term support in order to thrive at school, an Educational, Health and Care Plan (EHCP) will set out clearly what provision they need in order to achieve at school.
-The EHCP will eventually replace Statements of Educational Need (the authority issuing the Statement of SEND has 3 years to make this conversion).
 We will work closely with external agencies, parents and pupils to ensure that learning is facilitated, for example though additional adult support, or curriculum paths.

-Alternative curriculum routes are also available.
-We will discuss all these options and help pupils and parents choose the right subject options for success.
 At times, it may be appropriate to use additional offsite education providers, who can provide a qualification led provision.